 That being said, even though the person with a borderline personality disorder can really love, the relationship itself may be fraught with stormy twists and turns, and they may often be rather volatile and hard to understand.

-Threats of violence or self-harm may appear frequently, especially if they are not undergoing treatment of any kind, and borderline personality is also extremely susceptible to deep depression, so it may be very hard to be in love with and take care of such a person.
+Threats of physical harm or self-harm may appear frequently, especially if they are not undergoing treatment of any kind, and borderline personality is also extremely susceptible to deep depression, so it may be very hard to be in love with and take care of such a person.

 Borderline personality disorder can make the person confused about their own emotions too sometimes, and this may lead to a lot of problems in the interpersonal arena.